Wilton Sebastian Kezala

 Wilton Sebastian Kezala Wakooli (born 24 May 1938) is a Ugandan professor, academic administrator, medical educationist, researcher, and nurse.
 He co-founded the International Institute of Health Sciences (IIHS), Uganda in 1998.
 He served as chairman for the Uganda Nurses and Midwives Examinations Board (UNMEB).
 He is a co-founder and former chairman of the Uganda Private Health Training Institutions Association (UPHTIA).
-He is a former secretary general for The AIDS Support Organization (TASO) Uganda and also Busoga Kingdom.
+He is a former secretary general for the AIDS Support Organization (TASO) Uganda and also Busoga kingdom.
 He is the executive director of the International Institute of Health Sciences (IIHS).
-He served also served as a Consultant for the World Health Organization (WHO) at Cuttington University College (CUC) in the Division of Nursing.
+He served also served as a consultant for the World Health Organization (WHO) at Cuttington University College (CUC) in the Division of Nursing.

 Background and education

-Kezala was born on the 24 May 1938 in Nakabira in Nakabira village in Buyende District to Leo Merewoma Matege and Marita Babirye.
+Kezala was born on 24 May 1938 in Nakabira in Nakabira village in Buyende District to Leo Merewoma Matege and Marita Babirye.

-Kezala studied his primary level education from Kamuli primary school.
-He attended Jinja College for his Olevel and Tororo College for his Alevel.
-He completed both his Post Graduate diploma in Nursing and Medical Education in 1969 and a Bachelor of Science in Nursing and Medical Education in 1970 from Ottawa University in Canada.
-Kezala graduated with a Master of Science in Nursing, Medical Education, Administration and Research from McGill University, Canada in 1972.
+Kezala obtained his primary level education from Kamuli primary school.
+He attended Jinja College for his O level and Tororo College for his A level.
+He completed both his postgraduate diploma in Nursing and Medical Education in 1969, and a Bachelor of Science in Nursing and Medical Education in 1970 from Ottawa University in Canada.
+He graduated with a Master of Science in Nursing, Medical Education, Administration and Research from McGill University, Canada in 1972.
 In 1990, Kezala completed his post graduate as an associate professor in Medical and Nursing Education from Cuttington University in Liberia.